-I’ve visited some awe-inspiring and beautiful lakes on my travels so far, particularly whilst in New Zealand.
+I’ve visited some awe-inspiring and beautiful lakes on my travels so far, particularly whilst in New Zealand and Mongolia.
 When you think that nearly eighty percent of the world’s surface is covered in water, your first thought is to look towards the ocean and not twenty thousand foot above that.
 However, some of the highest lakes can be found hidden on mountain tops and in cracks on mountain valleys.

 Here are six of the highest lakes in the world: